Yelp needs help, and buyout may be the answer

 "When I think about Yahoo ...
 I think Yelp checks a handful of boxes," Forte told Reuters, noting Yahoo's push into local markets and mobile advertising – an area where Yelp is strong.

-Barclays analyst Christopher Merwin was skeptical, though, saying Yelp would be "an awfully big acquisition" for Yahoo.
+Barclays analyst Christopher Merwin was sceptical, though, saying Yelp would be "an awfully big acquisition" for Yahoo.

 Yelp's website and mobile app allow users to rate a variety of local businesses, including restaurants and home services.